 Street cleaning maintains a regular schedule year-round except for times when suspended due to holidays or extreme weather.
 Cancellations will be communicated via our website, social media, text message alerts and email.
 Utilizing the street cleaning schedule even when snow remains on the ground allows the Department of Public Works to continue to clear travel and parking lanes from snow, as well as normal street cleaning debris.
 This work ensures access to safe travel and accessible parking for all residents.

 The City of Lancaster provides snow removal on public streets during winter weather events.
 During light snow, cars can remained parked on the street.
 Typically, when there is a strong forecast for 8 or more inches of snow, the City will declare a Snow Emergency.
 Declaration of a Snow Emergency allows the Department of Public Works and the Police Bureau to restore reasonable flow of traffic in the City as quickly and effectively as possible.
 Whenever possible, streets will be plowed curb to curb.

-During a Snow Emergency, the City will advise the public through local media, the City website and social media outlets, South Central Alerts, and e-alerts.
+During a Snow Emergency, the City will advise the public through local media, the City website and social media outlets, Everbridge Alerts, text message alerts and email.

 Sign up for text alerts.
 Text LANCASTER to 57838 to receive text messages directly to your phone.*

 Envía NOTICIAS al 57838 para recibir actualizaciones directamently en tu teléfono.**